Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 And those truths are as relevant today as they were 230 years ago.

-When we see the intrusion upon our liberties, when we see whether it is looking at our emails or listening to our telephone calls, or when we see the IRS targeting Tea Party groups, freedom-loving groups for their political ideology, I say we can remain silent no more.
+When we see the intrusion on our liberties, when we see whether it is looking at our emails or listening to our telephone calls, or when we see the IRS targeting Tea Party groups, freedom-loving groups for their political ideology, I say we can remain silent no more.

-Saturday night in Salt Lake City at the Freedom Works Free the People Rally, brief time out, back with much more before you know it.
+Saturday night in Salt Lake City at the Freedom Works Free the People rally.

-You know, there's one thing that uh did not make it into the story where Mexico has surpassed America as the fattest country on earth, and that is food stamps.
+You know, there's one thing that did not make it into the story where Mexico has surpassed America as the fattest country on earth, and that is food stamps.

 You know, we advertise food stamps in Mexico.